 Financial risk: GMF maintains its cash in bank deposit accounts which, at times, may exceed United States federally insured limits.
 In addition, GMF maintains several accounts in European financial institutions.
 GMF has not experienced any losses in such accounts and believes it is not exposed to any significant financial risk on cash.
-GMF invests in professionally managed portfolios that contain common shares of publicly traded companies, mutual funds, and various alternative investments.
+GMF invests in professionally managed portfolios that contain common shares of publicly traded companies, mutual funds and various alternative investments.
 Such investments are exposed to various risks such as market and credit.
 Due to the level of risk associated with such investments, and the level of uncertainty related to change in the value of such investments, it is at least reasonably possible that changes in risks in the near term would materially affect investment balances and the amounts reported in the consolidated financial statements.

 Grants receivable: GMF receives grants from a number of organizations for various purposes.
 For grants that are recognized as unconditional promises to give, the receivable is recorded as support in the period during which the promise is made to GMF.
 For grants determined to be conditional awards or exchange transactions, recognition is made as conditions are met or revenues earned, as applicable.
-At May 31, 2016, grants receivable amounted to \$8,077,183, all expected to be collected in fiscal year 2017.
+As of May 31, 2017, grants receivable amounted to \$6,222,625, all of which are expected to be collected in fiscal year 2018.

 Investments: Investments are carried at fair market value.
-Fair market value of publicly traded securities is determined using quoted market prices.
+Fair market value of mutual funds and publicly traded equities is determined using quoted market prices.
 Investment income or loss is included in the change in unrestricted net assets, unless the income is restricted by donor or law.

-Investments in investment partnerships are valued at fair value, based on the applicable percentage ownership of the underlying partnerships' net assets as of the measurement date, as determined by GMF.
-In determining fair value, GMF utilizes valuations provided by the fund manager of the underlying investment partnerships value securities and other financial instruments on a fair value basis of accounting.
+Investments in alternative investment partnerships are valued at fair value, based on the applicable percentage ownership of the underlying partnerships' net assets as of the measurement date, as determined by GMF.
+In determining fair value, GMF utilizes valuations provided by the fund manager of the underlying investment partnerships.
+The underlying alternative investment partnerships value securities and other financial instruments on a fair value basis of accounting.
 The estimated fair values of certain investments of the underlying investment partnerships, which may include private placements and other securities for which prices are not readily available, are determined by GMF of the respective other investment partnership and may not reflect amounts that could be realized upon immediate sale, nor amounts that ultimately may be realized.
 Accordingly, the estimated fair values may differ significantly from the values that would have been used had a ready market existed for these investments.
-The fair value of GMF's investments in other investment in the investment partnerships excluding any liquidation costs that may apply.
+The fair value of GMF's investments in other investment partnerships generally represents the amount GMF would expect to receive if it were to liquidate its investment in the investment partnerships excluding any liquidation costs that may apply.
 GMF may adjust the respective manager's valuation when circumstances support such an adjustment.